LionGross/PlaneAssist/README.md

     - [terminate()](#terminate)

 ## Project Description:
-PlaneAssist is a program that helps you calculate key parameters for aircraft design.
+PlaneAssist runs in your terminal and helps you calculate key parameters for aircraft design.

 ### Disclaimer
 This Python program is provided for educational purposes only.
 It calculates the wing area, stall speed,